atharvanvaidya/quizzr/README.md

 Creating quiz questions is difficult, however storing, categorizing and conducting quizzes is way more difficult.

+Quiz masters generally use multiple tools like Powerpoint Presentation, Excel sheets, word documents to store and present quizzes.

 Quizzr provides quiz master the features required to easily manage quizzes.

 ## Use Cases